nronzel/pyrealescrape/README.md

 ## Coming Soon
 - custom parameters - Location is now user input
-- output to MongoDB or CSV
+- output to MongoDB and CSV
+- potentially rewrite in Go
-- Parse the address into separate categories to normalize.
-This will also allow filtering by excluding towns or zip codes you don't like.
+- ~Parse the address into separate categories to normalize.
+This will also allow filtering by excluding towns or zip codes you don't like.~

+## Goals and Lessons
+My goal for this project is to have a full frontend written in SolidJS, backend with NodeJS and Express, with the data in MongoDB.

+I DO NOT intend on setting up public hosting for this due to how easily it will break, and legality issues regarding others intentions with the data.
+As I stated above, this is for educational purposes only.
+I see this as a great opportunity to learn some backend programming, brush up on my Python, and build out a full stack application.
+Instructions will be provided in this readme once it is complete so you can install and host it locally and play around with it yourself.

+My original intention was to use some form of real estate API and create a public site one could use to browse homes as a real estate investor.
+However, I found it quite difficult to find any free, or even cheap, public real estate APIs.
+I resorted to writing this scraper and instead saw it as a good opportunity to learn new concepts.

+## Troubleshooting
+As scrapers inevitably will break, you can open an issue to address it or fork this project and submit a pull request with your fixes.
+I will try to keep up with the selectors breaking as much as possible.